johncook1979/how-to-add-custom-fonts-to-Shopify/README.md

 Next, in the custom CSS of the theme or the themes custom css file, enter the @fontface as shown in the css file.
 Notice how the url is no longer src: url("{{ '[font-file-name]' | file_url }}") format("[font-format]"); and is now url('https://cdn.shopify.com/s/files/1/0754/1040/7731/files/font-file-name') format('font-format')?
 This gives the full direct URL for the browser to download the font without creating an error.

 See the css file for an example and customise it using your own font name and URL to fonts.
-Ensure you upload at lease a woff and woff2 file
+Ensure you upload at lease a woff and woff2 file and replace font-name with the file name of the font (case sensitive) and the "Your font name" with your own unique name.